Tongue- and Lip-Ties: The Facts

 - Prolonged nursing or bottle-feeding sessions

-Spectrum of lip restriction in an infant
+These images show the spectrum of lip restriction in an infant.

 After releasing the tongue- and/or lip-tie, mothers often report immediate relief of pain and a deeper latch.